 Sitting pretty at an altitude of 1,300m and just an hour’s drive west from Innsbruck, St. Anton am Arlberg is a cosy little town with a charming atmosphere and a genuine ambiance.
 Around every corner you’ll be greeted with fantastic Tirolean hospitality, while the cafes and restaurants give you the opportunity to taste delicious local cheeses and hams.
+There are so many amazing things to do in St. Anton, especially in summer!

 Move away from the town centre and you’ll find adventure and pristine nature in abundance.
 The area was in fact awarded the Entente Florale in 2017 for the best quality of living.
 Roughly 200 miles of clearly signposted hiking tracks lead through the regions most impressive mountains, so you can be sure the views are more than going to live up to the hype.
 A network of cable cars ensures you can go from town centre to the mountains in no time at all, so embarking on beautiful mountain hikes is incredibly straightforward.
 The area delivers more than just hiking, too, with water sports and a year-round via ferrata all in the vicinity…